 Daredevils will get their kicks on ultra-thrilling coasters

 Six Flags is full of thrill rides that will bring you up, up, up, and then drop you all the way down.
-For the brave, Nitro, the Hypercoaster zooms at an over-the-top speed, height, and airtime, and The Wonder Woman Lasso Of Truth ride, a colossal pendulum ride where you are on a swinging pendulum of steel that goes up to 75 mph.
+For the brave, Nitro, the Hypercoaster, zooms at over-the-top speed, height, and airtime, and the Wonder Woman Lasso Of Truth ride is a colossal pendulum ride where you are on a swinging steel pendulum that goes up to 75 mph.
 Haven’t had enough?
 Try out more thrill rides like Slingshot, which makes you feel like you are shooting into space.
 Make sure you also hit the Jersey Devil Coaster, one of the world’s fastest single-rail roller coasters and a thrill for all daredevils.
 New to the park this year is The Flash Vertical Velocity, the first super boomerang coaster to open in North America.
 It rushes forward and backward at nearly 60 miles per hour through a 180-degree twisted drop and zero-G roll.
-In a flash, it changes direction and speeds off again, backward–hop on if you dare.
+In a flash, it changes direction and speeds off again, backward — hop on if you dare.
 And don’t forget to pick up the photo of you coming down the rails of your favorite thrill coaster (snapped mid-ride for purchase) to earn your future bragging rights.

 Take littles on pint-sized rides